onebeyond/css-pills/docs/pills/everything-is-a-box.md

 # Everything is a box

-Welcome to the "Everything is a Box" CSS pill- your comprehensive guide to understanding the CSS Box Model and mastering the art of `box-sizing`.
+Welcome to the "Everything is a Box" CSS pill.
+Your comprehensive guide to understanding the CSS Box Model and mastering the art of `box-sizing`.
 In this pill, we'll explore the core concepts of the Box Model, learn why it's a crucial aspect of web design, and dive into the world of `box-sizing` values.
 Let's get started and embrace the power of boxes!

 ## What is the CSS Box Model?